 The Pope Memorial Frontier Animal Shelter in Orleans, VT continues to provide the same caring services to homeless cats and dogs in the Northeast Kingdom with the same mission of the past 20 years: To improve the welfare of the animals of Orleans and Essex Counties by sheltering and caring for lost and unwanted animals, spaying and neutering, placing animals in humane environments, and implementing programs to provide services for the promotion of responsible pet ownership.

-In nothing that this year marks a 20-year anniversary for the organization and a 10-year anniversary for the shelter facility in Orleans, Betsy Hampton has the full support of her fellow Board members, as well as the shelter staff and volunteers when she states that “It is our earnest hope that with the continued help from volunteers, ongoing commitment from local communities, and generous support from community members, the Pope Memorial Frontier Animal Shelter will be able to continue its mission for many years to come!”
+In noting that this year marks a 20-year anniversary for the organization and a 10-year anniversary for the shelter facility in Orleans, Betsy Hampton has the full support of her fellow Board members, as well as the shelter staff and volunteers when she states that “It is our earnest hope that with the continued help from volunteers, ongoing commitment from local communities, and generous support from community members, the Pope Memorial Frontier Animal Shelter will be able to continue its mission for many years to come!”